openstack/rally/doc/specs/in-progress/task_and_verification_export.rst

-It is suggested to provide Rally users an ability to export information about testing their environments into such test management systems in order to integrate benchmarking via Rally into rest of their testing activities.
+It is suggested to provide Rally users an ability to export information about testing their environments into such test management systems in order to integrate testing via Rally into rest of their testing activities.

 Since different test management systems have alike yet different API for the purpose it is reasonable to implement this export functionality via